 Doc was extremely welcoming at check-in.
 He double checked our food allergies, gave breakfast options and gave us and another couple checking in at the same time a quick tour of the property.
-While the house looks like a museum, he says it is a home and encourages his guests to touch things.
+While the house resembles a museum, he insists that it’s a home and encourages his guests to touch adornments.

 The Animals of Prospect Hill

-Prospect Hill also features a lot of friendly furry friends.
+Prospect Hill also features many sociable furry friends.
 You can pet horses, dogs and cats around the property.
-Catch a glimpse of the chickens who laid part of your breakfast.
-There’s even alpacas.
-It was really relaxing to pet the Findley’s super friendly cat while enjoying a cognac in the evening.
-And Bell enjoyed playing fetch with the dog.
+Catch a glimpse of the chickens who laid part of a delicious breakfast.
+There’s even lovely alpacas.
+It was relaxing to pet the Findley’s friendly cat while enjoying a cognac in the evening.
+Bell also enjoyed playing fetch with the dog.

-Prospect Hill Plantation Inn is one of four Charlottesville area properties on the Select Registry list of bed and breakfasts and luxury hotels, featuring some of the most historic inns in the USA.
+Prospect Hill is one of four Charlottesville area properties on the Select Registry list of bed and breakfasts and luxury hotels.
+The list features some of the most historic inns in the USA.
 Check out their website for a wealth of great options around the country.

-Rates at Prospect Hill range from $170 -$325 per night, depending on the date and room selection.
+Rates at Prospect Hill range from around $220 -$375 per night, depending on the date and room selection.